cmsc320/spring2022/project2/README.md

 All axes in plots should be labeled in an informative manner.
 Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.

 Submit to ELMS at Project 2 Assignment Submission.
-You should include an .ipynb and either a .pdf or .html.
+You should include an .ipynb, a .pdf and a .html.
 Some students have found typesetting a PDF to be time-consuming.
 Make sure you are generating PDFs as you work on the project.